sleepymalc/MISS/README.md

 ## Citations

 If you find this repository valuable, please give it a star!
 Got any questions or feedback?
-Feel free open an issue.
+Feel free to open an issue.
 Using this in your work?
 Please reference us using the provided citation: